i need to buy electric eel for my project to produce electricity from it pradeep

 Size of fish - inches: 2.8 inches (6.99 cm) - Females are larger than males.

 Lifespan: 5 years - They can live for 5 years or more, up to 8 years with optimal conditions.

 Fish Keeping Difficulty

-The Albino Cory is not a difficult fish to care for and can be recommended for beginner fish keepers.
+The Albino Cories are not difficult fish to care for and can be recommended for beginning fish keepers.
 They require clean water that is high in oxygen and a good supply of food on the bottom of the tank.
-If the tank is not established make sure to add algae wafers to the tank for food.
+If the tank is not yet established, make sure to add algae wafers to the tank for food.

-A filtration system that maintains clean water and ensures the entire tank is highly oxygenated will work well.
-In this regard, surface movement of the water is desireable for replenishing the water with oxygen.
+A filtration system is needed that maintains clean water and ensures the entire tank is highly oxygenated.
+In this regard, surface movement of the water is desirable for replenishing the water with oxygen.
 These fish do a great job keeping the bottom cleaned of food and debris, making them little living vacuums.

 Aquarium Hardiness: Very Hardy